pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Suppose as above that your algorithm has 16% error (84% accuracy) on the dev set.
 We break the 16% error into two components:

-- First, the algorithm’s error rate on the training set.
-In this example, it is 15%.
-We think of this informally as the algorithm’s **bias** .
+- The bias is the error rate of your algorithm on your training set.
+We think of this informally as the algorithm’s **bias**.
-- Second, how much worse the algorithm does on the dev (or test) set than the training set.
-In this example, it does 1% worse on the dev set than the training set.
+- The variance is how much worse you do on the test set compared to the training set in this setting.
 We think of this informally as the algorithm’s **variance**.
-- Total Error = Bias + Variance

-Roughly, the bias is the error rate of your algorithm on your training set when you have a very large training set.
-The variance is how much worse you do on the test set compared to the training set in this setting.

-Some changes to a learning algorithm can address the first component of error bias and improve its performance on the training set.
-Some changes address the second component variance and help it generalize better from the training set to the dev/test sets.
+Some changes to a learning algorithm can address the first component of error **bias** and improve its performance on the training set.
+Some changes address the second component **variance** and help it generalize better from the training set to the dev/test sets.
 To select the most promising changes, it is incredibly useful to understand which of these two components of error is more pressing to address.

 ### Examples of Bias and Variance